 Choose a tent that can accommodate all your guests as well as the table, and have enough leftover space for you to decorate the tent.
 Winter is not like other seasons when guests can stay outside for long periods, so you need to make sure you have enough indoor space for guests to warm up.
 A 20 x 40 party tent can meet your needs, it can accommodate more people than you can imagine carrying the sidewalls can also resist the wind.
 Meanwhile, the windows on the sidewalls can bring a sense of atmosphere to your activities.
 The additional ground bars reinforce the solid foundation of the whole tent, and the matching anchors allow you to strengthen the stability of the tent in the snow.

-If you want to give your guests more space to rest, you can additionally purchase the Four Seasons pop-up canopy with thick sidewalls to keep you warm.
+If you want to give your guests more space to rest, you can additionally purchase the 10x10 canopy tent with thick sidewalls to keep you warm.
 It also gives guests space to chat in addition to the main room and allows for more food tables or other wedding supplies.

 Check the weather